Devrer/kobo_weather/README.md

 ## Installing

-Copy the binary and its assets so the layout is:
+With nickelmenu installed, copy the binary and its assets to the /nm-folder so the layout is:

 ```
 /mnt/onboard/.adds/nm/kobo_weather/